badboy/rdb-rs/docs/RDB_File_Format.md

 As you see, the scores follow each element.

-## Hashmap in Ziplist Encoding
+### Hashmap in Ziplist Encoding

 In this, key=value pairs of a hashmap are stored as successive entries in a ziplist.

 Note: This was introduced in RDB version 4.
-This deprecates zipmap encoding that was used in earlier versions.
+This deprecates the [zipmap encoding](#zipmap-encoding) that was used in earlier versions.

 **Example**